 CITIC Limited, through CITIC Mining International, has the right to mine two billion tons of magnetite ore at Cape Preston in Western Australia's Pilbara region, and has exercised the option to acquire another one billion tons of magnetite ore.
 With a mine life of approximately 30 years, Sino Iron is the largest magnetite-mining project in Australia.

-The project has exported over 50 million tons of concentrate powder.
-Sino Iron is now a major seaborne supplier of magnetite concentrate to China, accounting for approximately 22% of trade by volume.
-In 2018, Sino Iron reached a record high in production, shipping more than 19 million wet metric tons to CITIC's specialty steel plants and other Chinese and Asian steel mills.
+The project has exported more than 74 million tons of high-grade concentrate.
+Sino Iron is now the largest seaborne supplier of magnetite concentrate to China, accounting for approximately 22% by traded volume.
+In 2019, Sino Iron reached a record high in production, shipping more than 20 million wet metric tons of concentrate to CITIC's special steel plants and other Chinese and Asian steel mills.

-CITIC Metal holds a 15% interest in the Las Bambas copper mine project in Peru and has distribution rights on around 26%of the copper concentrates extracted from the site.
+CITIC Metal holds 15% interests in the Las Bambas copper mine project in Peru and has secured distribution rights to approximately 26%of the copper concentrate extracted from the site.

-CITIC Metal indirectly holds a 5% interest in Brazilian miner CBMM, and is the sole distributor of the company in China.
-CBMM produces about 80% of the world’s ferroniobium.
+CITIC Metal indirectly holds 5% interests in Brazilian miner CBMM, which produces about 80% of the world’s ferroniobium.
+Through the partnership, CITIC Metal has exclusive distribution rights on this resource in China.
 CITIC Metal primarily supplies ferroniobium to medium- and large-sized steel mills in China as it is used in the production of high strength and high-performance steels.

-CITIC Dameng is a Hong Kong listed company (SEHK: 1091), and one of the largest vertically integrated manganese producers in the world, engaged in the production and sale of manganese products at all stages of the production chain.
+CITIC Dameng, a Hong Kong listed company (SEHK: 1091), is one of the largest vertically-integrated manganese producers in the world.
+It is a major supplier of electrolytic metal manganese and electrolytic manganese dioxide and a manufacturer of manganese-based cathode materials.
 CITIC Dameng has interests in several mines in China and Gabon, West Africa.

-CITIC Limited conduct resources trade through CITIC Metal and CITIC Resources.
-The commodities traded include iron ore, ferroniobium, copper, aluminum, coal and steel.
+CITIC Limited, via CITIC Metal and CITIC Resources, trades commodities including iron ore, ferroniobium, copper, aluminum, coal, platinum and steel.